harryman13/uncc_bussing/README.md

 ## Instructions

-Click and drag to move around the map, Scroll and out to zoom, Click on a pin to see the associated graph, and click the pin again to close the graph.
+Click and drag to move around the map, Scroll in and out to zoom, Click on a pin to see the associated graph, and click the pin again to close the graph.

 Thanks.